CJepps/Milestone-One/README.md

 ### User Stories

+As a user, I want:

+- to be able to view the site on my preferred device (mobile, tablet, desktop)

 As a potential client I want:
 -	The ability to quickly access the booking/ contact form to hire the DJ for an event
 -	A section I can find out more about the DJ if I am not completely familiar with the DJ